DinhN17/Shop-Mate/README.md

 5. Use "npm run develop" to run a local version of this application.

-INSTALLATION

 ## Usage

-You can access a deployed version of this application [here]()
+You can access a deployed version of this application [here]() - DEPLOYED VERSION

-DEPLOYED VERSION

 ## Credits